-We expect the usage of glass bottles and containers to really increase over the next few years as people everywhere become aware of the terrible consequences of using plastic bottles and packaging.
 Plastic bottles and containers have been seen as huge benefits until recently.
 Initially, we think of them as cheap, light and easy to form.
-The main issue, of course, stems from the fact that people find them very difficult to effectively recycle, with a global recycling rate of less than 10% of plastic containers in 2019.
+The main issue, of course, stems from the fact that people find it difficult to effectively recycle, with a global recycling rate of less than 10% of plastic containers in 2019.

-Plastic can only be recycled a certain number of times (usually assumed to be less than 10 times) as the polymers weaken each time.
-This requires a larger and larger amount of new virgin plastic to be added each time.
+We can only recycle plastic a certain number of times – less than 10 times.
+Polymers, unfortunately, weaken each time.
+As a result, this requires a larger and larger amount of new virgin plastic to be added each time.

 Glass recycling, on the other hand, can be recycled effectively pretty much indefinitely.

-The other benefit of glass packaging include the following:
+The other benefit of glass packaging includes the following:

 - not consumed by wildlife